 Supplementary outpatient insurance – also referred to as supplementary healthcare insurance – rounds out your basic insurance and closes key gaps in coverage.
 It assumes the costs of various treatments such as psychotherapy and complementary medicine and makes contributions towards fitness courses and gym memberships, medications, orthodontic treatments and surgeries, rescue costs abroad and much more.

 If you like having the broadest possible coverage, then it is worth upgrading to COMPLETA.
 It closes most gaps in basic insurance cover.
 COMPLETA combines the advantages of TOP and SANA.
 Better still, many reimbursements are even more generous, for example for medical aids or preventative measures such as check-ups.
 For glasses and contact lenses, you even receive twice as much money back as you do under TOP.
 It also supports treatments abroad provided by non-contract medical practitioners.

 You must reside in Switzerland (official place of residence) and have an accepted health declaration in order to take out the insurance.

-COMPLETA EXTRA expands the scope of cover of COMPLETA.
+COMPLETA PLUS expands the scope of cover of COMPLETA.
 Supplementary insurance is worth it if health promotion benefits are important to you.
 Among other things, you’ll receive additional cost contributions for health promotion, complementary medicine, prevention and for spectacles, contact lenses and laser vision correction.